AntonioAbilio/ShellShift-LDTS/docs/README.md

 Shell Shift is an endless platformer where the player tries to survive for the longest time by dodging or killing enemies or by avoiding falling outside the map borders.
 Collect coins along the way to enhance Chell's strength and upgrade her weaponry through the in-game Shop.

 After navigating the dangerous Aperture Science facility, Chell stumbles upon a mysterious portal that transports her not to another testing chamber, but to an unfamiliar and surreal realm – the Linux Shell.
-Now your mission is to get Chell through the unstable Shell and all its unique bugs.
-Gather coins and eliminate every bug you encounter, all while maintaining a careful balance and ensuring Chell doesn't succumb to the lethal consequences of the Shell's coding abyss.
+Now your mission is to get Chell through the unstable Shell and all its unique enemies.
+Gather coins and eliminate every enemy you encounter, all while maintaining a careful balance and ensuring Chell doesn't succumb to the lethal consequences of the Shell's coding abyss.

 This project is developed by *António Santos* (*up202205469@up.pt*), *Vanessa Queirós* (*up202207919@up.pt*) and *Vasco Costa* (*up202109923@up.pt*) for LDTS 23/24.